FelixOnline/v2/content/articles/2018-11-16-in-memoriam-imperial-mourns-passing-of-former-provost-professor-james-stirling-frs.md

 Lucinda Sandon-Allum, who was Union President in 2015/16, echoed these sentiments, saying:

 "He was an extraordinary man who led an exceptional life and I know he will be sorely missed by all.
-I had the great privilege of working very closely with James during my year as President and felt so fortunate to see the difference he truly made to the lives of every student at Imperial. how to implement them.
+I had the great privilege of working very closely with James during my year as President and felt so fortunate to see the difference he truly made to the lives of every student at Imperial.
 My deepest sympathies go out to his family - I know the Imperial community will cherish his memory dearly."

 Nas Andriopoulos, who served as Union President in 2016/17, also paid tribute to Professor Stirling, saying: